trigvi/telegrammo/README.md

 This application is an API for creating and managing sub-bots for a main Telegram bot.
 Here's how it works:

-* You create a main bot directly on the Telegram app.
+* Create a main bot directly on the Telegram app.
-* Add the main bot settings to this application.
+* Add main bot settings to this API.
-* Tell Telegram the webhook URL for your main bot (it's an endpoint of this API).
+* Tell Telegram this API's webhook URL for your main bot.
 * Use this API to define sub-bots.
-* Telegram users can subscribe to a sub-bot.
+* Sub-bots (and their subscribers) get stored in this API's db.
-* Sub-bots (and their subscribers) get stored in this application's database.
+* Telegram users will be able to subscribe to a sub-bot.
 * Use this API to send messages to all subscribers of a sub-bot.

 *Developed with: Node.js 10 / Express.js 4.16*